Main Human Characters

 - Redemption Rejection: He rejects an offer at redemption from his mother in "No Exit".

-- Rage Quit: In the finale, he just says "Frak this" and eats a gun.
+- Rage Quit: In the finale, he just growls "Frak!" and eats a gun.

 - Scarpia Ultimatum: To his own mother.

 - Straw Hypocrite: Shamelessly exploits the religious fervor of the other Cylons, but is an atheist himself.
 His actions become progressively more self-centered and lose even the thin veneer of any idealism as the series progresses.

 - Token Good Teammate: The "Caprica-Cavil" is the only one of his entire line to actually develop a sense of empathy, even having a Heel Realization and confess that the Fall of the Twelve Colonies was a mistake.
 Unfortunately, he's boxed by the main Cavil as a result.